Vluuks/AndroidPractice/Week4/Lab/README.md

         }

 While the generic catch might seem a great solution, catching all exceptions ever with just one, it is actually bad practice.
 In almost all cases, different exceptions should not be treated the same way, especially as applications get bigger.
 In large projects, new exceptions might be added and you would never know, due to the super generic catch.

+➡️ *Exercise 1.3:* *Your call to `printStackTrace()` should have told you what kind of exact exception occured.
+Adjust the catch part so that this exact exception is caught, instead of just generic exceptions.*

 {% next "TODO" %}
 ### TODO